 The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author together with R. Pendakur contains a large number of background references for the material presented here and has been used in large parts of this article [5].
+Previous work of the author together with R. Pendakur contains a large number of background references for the material presented here and has been used in large parts of this article [2].
+Version 2 of the article furthers the discussion on the effects of health status and dispersal policies on successful integration of refugees, includes new figures, and fully revises the references.